ruggiero/clustep/README.md

 All the scripts can be executed without installation or compilation, except for cluster.py, which uses a custom Cython library that has to be compiled.
 For that, just cd to /cluster and type 'make'.
-A new file, named rejection.so, will be created, and then cluster.py will be ready for execution.
+A new file, named optimized_funcions.so, will be created, and then cluster.py will be ready for execution.

 ## Usage